azmodude/ansible-role-timezone/README.md

 ansible-role-timezone
 =====================

 Set timezone and optionally enable NTP on a host.
-Uses timedatectl to perform task.
+Uses timedatectl to perform task; on RedHat and CentOS still uses regular ntp(d) since their systemd is compiled with systemd-timesyncd explicitely turned off.

 Requirements
 ------------